Queen cancels her annual visit to Highland festival

 The decision was taken with the 96-year-old’s comfort in mind the source said, adding that Prince Charles, heir to the throne, will be attending as planned.

-The gathering, 96km west of Aberdeen, has existed in some form for 900 years, has regularly been attended by the reigning monarch and members of the royal family since 1848.
+The gathering, 96 kilometres west of Aberdeen, has existed in some form for 900 years, and has regularly been attended by the reigning monarch and members of the royal family since 1848.

 Earlier in the week a palace spokesperson said the Queen would appoint Britain’s next prime minister, set to be announced on September 5, at her Balmoral Castle residence in Scotland, rather than at Buckingham Palace in London, due to mobility issues.